automenta/mb7/doc/README.vsn.md

 ### NObject: The Universal Seed

-- **What It Became:** An NObject is the heartbeat of SemanticScribe—a single, adaptable entity holding text, tags, and metadata.
+- **What It Became:** An NObject is the heartbeat of Netention—a single, adaptable entity holding text, tags, and metadata.
 Whether a fleeting note, a critical task, or a friend’s profile, every NObject begins as a blank canvas, blooming into purpose through tags.
 - **How It Works Today:** Users scribble thoughts—“Plan a party”—and NObjects emerge.
 Tags like `"task"` or `"profile"`